 As part of our Continuous Quality Improvement program, we track HEDIS measures for selected medical services.
 HEDIS refers to the Healthcare Effectiveness Data and Information Set, a tool developed by the National Committee for Quality Assurance that is used by most U.S. health plans to measure performance.

 - Healthy birth weights.
-Almost 94 percent of babies born to mothers enrolled in prenatal care at Mary's Center had healthy birth weights.
-This figure compares to 87 percent in D.C. and 90 percent nationally.
+94 percent of babies born to mothers enrolled in prenatal care at Mary's Center had healthy birth weights.
+This figure compares to 90 percent in D.C. and 92 percent nationally.

 - Child immunizations.
-74 percent of children receiving care at Mary's Center received the recommended childhood immunizations by age two.
-This compares to the national rate of 67 percent.
+Over 64 percent of children receiving care at Mary's Center received the recommended childhood immunizations by age two.
+This compares to the 44 percent at federally-qualified health centers nationwide.

 - Pap smears.
-Over 81 percent of women ages 24-64 who received care at Mary's Center had received a Pap test in the previous three years, a figure that compares to 75 percent nationally.
+Over 73 percent of women ages 24-64 who received care at Mary's Center had received a Pap test in the previous three years, a figure that compares to 58 percent at federally-qualified health centers nationwide.

 Social Services Outcomes

 - High School Success.
-Of the 65 teens in the after school program, 100% were promoted to the next grade level.
+100 of the teens in the after school program were promoted to the next grade level.

 - Reading with children.
-More than 96 percent of parents who complete the family literacy program reported reading with their children.
+91 percent of parents who complete the family literacy program reported reading with their children.

 - Reaching employment goals.
-Over 73 percent of family literacy program participants with an employment goal obtained or retained employment.
+83 percent of family literacy program participants with an employment goal obtained or retained employment.